FragmentedCurve/www/data/README.md

 - **gopher-path**
     - This is the full path of the directory to access your gopher hole.
 - **gopher-server**
     - Hostname of the gopher server.
-It needs to be included in every link.
+It needs to be included in each link.
 - **gopher-port**
     - tcp port of the gopher server.
 70 is the default port.
-It needs to be included in every link.
+It needs to be included in each link.

 ### The *articles* Variable